7 Mistakes That Ruin Personal Injury Cases

 Our firm has been pursuing road hazard motorcycle claims against Idaho government entities for more than 50 years — against ITD, ACHD, county highway districts, and cities throughout the state.
 We know the Tort Claims Act procedures, the notice requirements, the discretionary function immunity arguments, and the maintenance record discovery that makes these cases.
 We know how to identify the correct government defendant before the 180-day clock runs out.
 And we know how to build the prior notice case that turns a government immunity defense into a liability finding.
 When a road hazard contributed to a head-on crash on a rural Idaho highway, see our page on head-on motorcycle collisions in Idaho for how those cases are handled.
 When you call, you talk to a real lawyer.
 The consultation is free.
 There is no fee unless we recover compensation for you.

-Frequently Asked Questions — Idaho Poorly Maintained Road Motorcycle Accidents
+Frequently Asked Questions About Poorly Maintained Road Motorcycle Accidents

 Potentially yes.
-Claims against ITD, ACHD, county highway districts, and cities are governed by the Idaho Tort Claims Act under Idaho Code Section 6-901 et seq.
-The most critical requirement is a written notice of tort claim served on the correct government entity within 180 days of the crash.
-Discretionary function immunity protects some planning decisions but does not shield negligent maintenance or failure to correct a known hazard.
-We evaluate these claims case by case and file the 180-day notice immediately in every eligible case.
+Claims against government entities are governed by the Idaho Tort Claims Act under Idaho Code Section 6-901.
+A written notice of tort claim must be served within 180 days of the crash.
+Discretionary function immunity protects policy decisions but not operational failures like ignoring documented road defects.

-Idaho Code Section 6-901 requires written notice of tort claim to be served on the government entity within 180 days of the crash before any lawsuit can be filed.
-Miss this deadline and the claim against the government defendant is permanently barred — no exceptions, no extensions, no court can save it.
-We serve this notice immediately in every road hazard case involving a potential government defendant, even before we have completed the investigation, because the cost of missing it is total and permanent.
+Idaho Code Section 6-901 requires written notice of tort claim within 180 days of the crash.
+Miss this and the government claim is permanently barred — no exceptions, no extensions.
+We serve this notice immediately in every road hazard case involving a potential government defendant.

-State highways — I-84, US-95, US-20/26, SH-55, SH-21, and all other numbered state routes — are maintained by the Idaho Transportation Department (ITD).
-Most city arterials, county roads, and local streets within Boise, Meridian, Eagle, Garden City, Kuna, and Star are maintained by the Ada County Highway District (ACHD).
+State highways (I-84, US-95, SH-55, SH-21, etc.) are maintained by ITD.
+Most city arterials and county roads within Boise, Meridian, Eagle, Garden City, Kuna, and Star are maintained by ACHD.
 Serving notice on the wrong entity does not protect the claim.
-Identifying the correct defendant before the 180-day deadline passes is one of the first things we do in every road hazard case.

-No. Discretionary function immunity protects high-level policy decisions — budget priorities, design choices.
-It does not protect operational failures: leaving a documented pothole unfilled, failing to sweep chip seal aggregate before reopening to traffic, ignoring repeated public complaints about a road edge drop-off.
-When the records show the agency had notice of a dangerous condition and failed to act, the immunity defense fails.
-Building that prior notice case from maintenance logs and complaint records is exactly what we do.
+No. Discretionary function immunity protects high-level policy decisions but not operational failures — leaving a documented pothole unfilled, failing to sweep chip seal aggregate, ignoring repeated complaints about a road edge drop-off.
+When records show prior notice and failure to act, the immunity defense fails.

-The 180-day notice deadline under Idaho Code Section 6-901 is the most urgent for government entity claims.
-The standard personal injury statute of limitations is two years under Idaho Code Section 5-219.
-Wrongful death claims under Idaho Code Section 5-311 carry the same two-year window.
-The road hazard itself — the pothole, the edge condition, the loose gravel — may also be corrected quickly after the crash, eliminating physical evidence.
-Call us immediately.
+The 180-day notice under Idaho Code Section 6-901 is the most urgent for government claims.
+The personal injury statute of limitations is two years under Idaho Code Section 5-219.
+Wrongful death under Idaho Code Section 5-311 carries the same two-year window.
+The road hazard itself may be repaired quickly after the crash — call us immediately.

 Nothing upfront.
 We handle road hazard motorcycle cases on a contingency fee — we only get paid if we recover compensation for you.
-The initial consultation is free, and you will speak with a real lawyer.
+The initial consultation is free.

 Related Motorcycle Accident Blog Posts